JesusTheHun/storybook-addon-remix-react-router/README.md

 To add the router to all the stories of a component, simply add it to the `decorators` array.

-Note that the `parameters.reactRouter` property is optional, by default the router will render the component at `/`.
+Note that `parameters.reactRouter` is optional, by default the router will render the component at `/`.

 ```tsx
 import { withRouter } from 'storybook-addon-react-router-v6';